hewner/csse290-git/Homework/Plumbing1/README.md

         // codeline in the student's code for the LIS computation and, for example,
        // For example, the first line may not be indented.

-I've provided (an example script in ruby that gives you a start)[grep-tree-contents.rb].
+I've provided [an example script in ruby that gives you a start](grep-tree-contents.rb).

 But, if you prefer feel free to use any scripting language you are comfortable with.